jpabadir/northpnd-website/client/ideas-bugs-and-notes.md

 - useLayoutEffect is used badly!
 - Services component: make the total width of the cards smaller when on mobile, currently it's too wide.
-- Add functionality so that all cards flip back to normal when you click anywhere on the website
 - Clear fields when opening contact form so that after filling out formspree, you have a clear fields.
 - Make FormSpree redirect to us (but with empty fields)
 - Maybe we want to reduce the font size on small devices?
 - Center About and Contact on screens above 1200px in width?
-- Add navbar animation
 - Make sure padding at top of all elements looks good on iPhone 5/SE
 - Make Habit One mockup perspective mockup
 - Change API key since it was pushed to github